lycoris11/roulette-bet-chrome-ext/README.md

 |$819.15  |$0.05|70.13  |24.04|
 |$982.98 |$0.06|56.10  |26.38|

 The bet ammount is based off the balance defined in the betting function.
 So to start betting $0.01 you must have a minimum balance of $163.83 assuming you account for the reccommeded 13 losses.
 It will take 273.05 hours or 11.38 days to reach a total balance of $327.66 at which point you can start betting $0.02.
+Don't worry about updating it tho!
+The bot self optimizes bet amounts so you don't have to do a thing.

 ### Attributions
 Icons made by [Nikita Golubev](https://www.flaticon.com/authors/nikita-golubev "Nikita Golubev") from [Flaticon](https://www.flaticon.com/ "Flaticon")